Resonant spin Hall and Nernst effect in a nanoribbon of a spin-orbit coupled electronic system: Introduction

 \section{Introduction}

-The spin Hall effect (SHE)\cite{PhysRevLett.83.1834,PhysRevLett126603, RevModPhys.87.1213,murakami2003} is the hall mark of spin-orbit coupling term in a two-dimensional ($2$D) fermionic system in which fermions with opposite spins are scattered to opposite transverse edge normal to the applied bias.
-The spin-orbit interaction is the result of relativistic effect, and in a $2$D electronic system it mainly arises due to inversion symmetry breaking field across the semiconductor heterojunctions\cite{Winkler,RevModPhys.76.323}.
+The spin Hall effect (SHE)~\cite{PhysRevLett.83.1834,PhysRevLett126603, RevModPhys.87.1213,murakami2003} is the hall mark of spin-orbit coupling (SOC) term in a two-dimensional ($2$D) fermionic system in which fermions with opposite spins are scattered to opposite transverse edge normal to the applied bias.
+The spin-orbit interaction is the result of relativistic effect, and in a $2$D electronic system it mainly arises due to inversion symmetry breaking field across the semiconductor heterojunctions~\cite{Winkler,RevModPhys.76.323}.
 There are two types of spin-orbit interactions, namely Rashba spin-orbit interaction (RSOI) and Dresselhaus spin-orbit interaction (DSOI).
-The RSOI arises due to the lack of structural inversion symmetry across the quantum well in a semiconductor heterojunction \cite{rashba1984} , whereas the DSOI is the result of bulk inversion symmetry breaking \citep{dresselhaus1955}.
-The RSOI is externally tunable by applying a gate voltage \cite{PhysRevB.55.R1958,PhysRevLett.78.1335,PhysRevB.57.11911}, whereas the DSOI is an intrinsic property of the system that cannot be enhanced or tuned through external perturbations.
-The spin-orbit interaction removes the spin-degeneracy even in the absence of a magnetic field.
-Typical materials that exhibit RSOC include indium-based compounds such as InAs and heterostructures like GaInAs/GaAlAs.
-The degree of spin separation along the transverse direction to the applied bias is generally quantified by spin Hall conductivity (SHC) that was predicted to exhibit a universal constant value in 2D electron gas ($2$DEG) with $k$-linear RSOC\cite{PhysRevLett126603}.
-Subsequently, the SHC in a $2$D heavy-hole gas ($2$DHG) with $k$-cubic RSOI was also carried out and found that instead of universal constant value it's sensitive to the strength of RSOI\cite{PhysRevB.69.241202,PhysRevB.71.085308}.
+The RSOI arises due to the lack of structural inversion symmetry across the quantum well in a semiconductor heterojunction~\cite{rashba1984} , whereas the DSOI is the result of bulk inversion symmetry breaking~\citep{dresselhaus1955}.
+The RSOI is externally tunable by applying a gate voltage~\cite{PhysRevB.55.R1958,PhysRevLett.78.1335,PhysRevB.57.11911}, whereas the DSOI is an intrinsic property of the system that cannot be enhanced or tuned through external perturbations.
+The spin-orbit interaction removes the spin degeneracy even in the absence of a magnetic field.
+Typical materials that exhibit RSOI include indium-based compounds such as InAs and heterostructures like GaInAs/GaAlAs~\cite{PhysRevB.94.035444,PhysRevLett.78.1335,PhysRevB.55.R1958,PhysRevB.61.15588}.
+The degree of spin separation along the transverse direction to the applied bias is generally quantified by spin Hall conductivity that was predicted to exhibit a universal constant value in 2D electron gas ($2$DEG) with $k$-linear RSOI~\cite{PhysRevLett126603}.
+Subsequently, the spin Hall conductivity in a $2$D heavy-hole gas ($2$DHG) with $k$-cubic RSOI was also carried out and found that instead of universal constant value it's sensitive to the strength of RSOI~\cite{PhysRevB.69.241202,PhysRevB.71.085308}.
+Several experimental works also reported SHE phenomenon in semiconductor heterostructure ~\cite{kato,PhysRevLett.94.047204,Valenzuela2006,PhysRevLett.98.156601}.